 What's the best architectural rendering software for small studios?

-Visualizee.ai offers the best value for small teams: no hardware investment, no lengthy training, and plans starting at $15/month.
+Visualizee.ai offers the best value for small teams: no hardware investment, no lengthy training, and plans from $35/month (Pro).
 A solo architect can produce client-ready renders in minutes, which changes the economics of visualization entirely.

 Do I need to learn prompt engineering to use AI rendering tools?